kexiZeroing/FE-Learning-notes/README.md

 # FE-Learning-notes

 > This repo is used for self learning.
 Some documents and examples are copied from other places like MDN, Stack Overflow and GitHub.
-The goal is to build a second brain.
+1. The goal is to build a second brain.
+2. The best way to commit something to long-term memory is to periodically review it, gradually increasing the time between reviews.

 - `link-collection.md` is a collection of useful links/resources I want to put together.